-The reporting requirements are outlined in Section 4.9 under Objective 4.
-The status of each milestone as defined as performance indicators in the Management Program is summarised in Appendix 1.
+The reporting requirements are outlined in Section 3.1.7 of the WTMP.
+The status of each milestone as defined as annual actions and performance measures (Section 3.4) in the WTMP is summarised in Appendix 1.
 The results of the population surveys and farm stock reporting are provided in Appendix 2 and 3, respectively.